01binary/PD-Stepper-Servo/README.md

   ![Upload](./Images/Upload.png)

 > Serial Monitor and Serial Plotter can now be used to view output written to Serial port.

+Before your first upload, modify `PD-Stepper-Servo.ino` by specifying your [wireless network name and password](#rest-api).

 ### Troubleshooting